felipealbrecht/DeepBlue-Manual/02-data-types/02-03-controlled-vocabulary.md

  * Techniques
  * Projects

-These controlled vocabularies are used for describing [Experiments](02-01-experiments.md) and the Genomes controlled vocabulary is used by the [Annotations](02-02-annotations.md).
+These controlled vocabularies are used for describing [Experiments](02-01-experiments.md) and the genomes controlled vocabulary is used by the [Annotations](02-02-annotations.md).